commonality/getting-started-inner-source/docs/adr/0001-record-architecture-decisions.md

 ## Consequences

-1. Developers must write an ADR and submit it for review before selecting an approach to any architectural decision -- that is, any decision that affects the way Arachne or an Arachne application is put together at a high level.
+1. Developers must write an ADR and submit it for review before selecting an approach to any architectural decision -- that is, any decision that affects the way `commonality` or an `commonality` application is put together at a high level.

 1. We will have a concrete artifact around which to focus discussion, before finalizing decisions.